tangrams/tangram-docs/pages/draw.md

 ####`join`
 Optional _string_, one of `bevel`, `round`, or `miter` following the [SVG protocol](http://www.w3.org/TR/SVG/painting.html#StrokeLinecapProperty).
 Default is `butt`.

-Sets the shape of joints in multi-segment lines, for features drawn with a `lines` style.
+Applies to `lines`.
+Sets the shape of joints in multi-segment lines.

 ```yaml
 draw: